Times Higher Education–QS World University Rankings

-The term Times Higher Education–QS World University Rankings refers to rankings published jointly between 2004 and 2009 by Times Higher Education and Quacquarelli Symonds (QS).
+Times Higher Education–QS World University Rankings are rankings published jointly between 2004 and 2009 by Times Higher Education and Quacquarelli Symonds (QS).
 After QS and Times Higher Education had ended their collaboration, the methodology for these rankings continues to be used by its developer Quacquarelli Symonds.
 Since 2010 these rankings are known as the QS World University Rankings when Times Higher Education started publishing another ranking with methodology developed in partnership with Thomson Reuters in 2010, known as the Times Higher Education World University Rankings.

 Criticism

 The old iterations of the rankings produced collaboratively by THE and QS Quacquarelli Symonds received a number of criticisms.
 Some critics expressed concern about the manner in which the peer review conducted by THE-QS was carried out.
 In a report, Peter Wills from the University of Auckland, New Zealand wrote of the Times Higher Education-QS World University Rankings:

 Ian Diamond, former chief executive of the Economic and Social Research Council and now vice-chancellor of the University of Aberdeen and a member of the editorial board, wrote to Times Higher Education in 2007, saying: